By Ashok Prasad, Founder, Niyyam

 - You reduce risk

-Mutual funds offer a disciplined and realistic path to doubling your money over time.
+Mutual funds provide a disciplined and realistic path to doubling your money over time.

 💡 Key Takeaways